9 Metis

 9 Metis is one of the larger main-belt asteroids.
 It is composed of silicates and metallic nickel-iron, and may be the core remnant of a large asteroid that was destroyed by an ancient collision.
 Metis is estimated to contain just under half a percent of the total mass of the asteroid belt.

 Discovery and naming

 The first 10 asteroids profiled against Earth's Moon.
 9 Metis is second from right.

 Metis was discovered by Andrew Graham on 25 April 1848, at Markree Observatory in Ireland; it was his only asteroid discovery.
-It also has been the only asteroid to have been discovered as a result of observations from Ireland until 7 October 2008, when, 160 years later, Dave McDonald from observatory J65 discovered (281507) 2008 TM_{9}.
+It was also the only asteroid to have been discovered as a result of observations from Ireland until 7 October 2008, when, 160 years later, Dave McDonald from Celbridge discovered (later named 281507 Johnellen).
 Its name comes from the mythological Metis, a Titaness and Oceanid, daughter of Tethys and Oceanus.
 The name Thetis was also considered and rejected (it would later devolve to 17 Thetis).